Esri/calcite-app-components/PROJECT_GUIDELINES.md

 - UI text props start with `text`.
 For example: `textCollapse` updates the label of the collapse icon when the component is expanded in the calcite action bar.
 - Events are named in present tense and start with the `calciteComponent`.
 For example: `calciteBlockToggle` is emitted when the header in a calcite block has been clicked.
 - Properties without values are marked as required (with a `!` in front) or optional (`?`).
 For example: `@Prop() label?: string;` or `@Prop() text!: string;`
+- Set `shadow: true` in the `@Component` options to make sure styles are encapsulated.
 - Naming conventions of properties, methods, and events are consistent between components for consistency.
 - A resource file resides inside each component folder.
 These contain CSS, ICONS, and SLOTS constants.
 - Internal events are not propagated.